Updated on August 9, 2022

 How Do Teens Respond to Divorced Parents?

-The reality is, most parents still struggle to get along after the separation.
+The reality is, that most parents still struggle to get along after the separation.
 This means that children often feel trapped in the middle or pitted against the other parent.

 On the flip side, the teen that feels betrayed may also start trying to play one parent against the other.
 In their anger, a teen may feel the best thing to do is make the most of the situation and work the situation to their advantage.
 This could include: